vikkastiwari/exploring-react/vtr/NOTES.md

 Buy domain and make it public

 ### ISSUES
-Uneven card sizes of work section
+Uneven card sizes of work section in home page
-Remove background white image from hero section's hero image move all const text to constant file when two tabs are open, header sticky behaviour is bugy
+Remove background white image from hero section's hero image move all const text to constant file